Accelergy-Project/timeloop-python/README.md

 This README is written with users as its audience, more information relevant to the development of the project can be found in CONTRIBUTING.md.

+## Known Bugs
+1. segmentation fault at the end of timeloop-mapper.py.
+Doesn't break anything, but quite annoying.
+Might be caused when cleaning up some objects.